-You need to be the site owner or authorised by the site owner to see a site’s stats with GSC and for some, the data in there is enough but for actual rank tracking for individual keywords, it doesn’t replace one of the above rank trackers.
+You need to be the site owner or authorized by the site owner to see a site’s stats with GSC and for some, the data in there is enough but for actual rank tracking for individual keywords, it doesn’t replace one of the above rank trackers.

 AI Content Assistants

-Artificial intelligence content optimisation tools have been around for a little while now and are getting better by the day.
+Artificial intelligence content optimization tools have been around for a little while now and are getting better by the day.
 Each takes a slightly different approach to the other in terms of how they generate their recommendations.
-Used right, they can greatly speed up the content briefing stage, the content writing stage and improve the SEO optimisation of your content.
+Used right, they can greatly speed up the content briefing stage, the content writing stage and improve the SEO optimization of your content.

 Frase Content is fairly new to the market and new features and enhancements are getting added all the time.
 I use it myself, a lot, and I have written a comprehensive Frase Review so you can see what it’s all about.

-Was squarely aimed at Enterprise clients, with prices to match, but with the likes of Frase entering the market with non-enterprise level pricing MarketMuse have followed suit.
+Was squarely aimed at Enterprise clients, with prices to match, but with the likes of Frase entering the market with non-enterprise level pricing MarketMuse has followed suit.
 The underlying philosophy as to how they generate their results is very different from Frase, both have their pros and cons depending on exactly what you are trying to achieve.